 Main purpose: Against welding slag

-These Harley-Davidson welding boots are definitely some of the top work boots for welders too, offering a sturdy, reliable construction.
+These Harley-Davidson welding boots offer a sturdy, reliable construction.
 The full-grain leather uppers are very durable and protective, and I like their rubber soles for the perfect traction offered.
 In fact, the soles are resistant to both oil and slips.
 I like the direct attach construction which fits well with these rubber soles, but it’s not as resistant as the Goodyear Welt of the Timberlands.

 The whole design looks and feels very durable, starting with a supportive 6.5-inch shaft, a reliable 0.75-inch platform, and a comfortable, 1.5-inch heel.
 Besides, the cushion sock lining is full-length, providing you with some extra comfort and support, to avoid feet fatigue.
 However, the insoles are completely out of whack when it comes to comfort, you probably need to replace them with something more cushiony.